DevanshTomar/Full-Stack-PM/README.md

 ## Usage

 Once both the client and server are running, you can access the application at `http://localhost:3000` in your web browser.
 The application uses AWS Cognito for user authentication and AWS S3 for storing project-related files.

-## Contributing

-Contributions are welcome!
-Please submit issues or pull requests for any improvements or bug fixes.

-## License

-This project is licensed under the MIT License.

-## Contact

-For any inquiries, please contact [your-email@example.com](mailto:your-email@example.com).